 Store the herbs in jars in a cool, dry, place, similar to where you store your infused oils, and bottled tinctures.
 I put mine with my canning, reserving a shelf in the cold storage room.

 Dried herbs should last two years in storage.
-If the herbs retain their fragrance and colour, they are still potent.
+Even if it has been longer than two years, as long as herbs retain their fragrance and colour, they are still potent.

 Using dried herbs

 Dehydrated herbs are the best herbs to use for making infused oils, salves, infusions, and tinctures.
 The excess water has been removed from the herb leaving the potency in the plant material.
 Infused oils made with dried herbs have a reduced risk of rancidity and microbial contamination.
 Tinctures made with dried herbs are not diluted with the excess moisture found in fresh ones.